reflectoring/reflectoring.github.io/_posts/hacks/2017-01-02-github-fork-and-pull.md

 ### Updating a Feature Branch
 You may want to pull changes made to the original repository into a local feature branch.
-As described in [Updating your Fork](#updating-your-fork), merge the upstream repository to your master branch.
+As described in [Updating your Fork](#updating-your-fork) above, merge the upstream repository to your master branch.
 Then `rebase` your feature branch from the updated master branch:

 ```